gir-ma/CSE110-projects-and-lab/index.md

 ### 12. Using Emojis

-I recently completed a challenging coding assignment, and I couldn't be more excited! :smiley:
+I recently completed a challenging coding assignment, and I couldn't be more excited!:smiley:  <br>
-:rocket:

-Emojis add a touch of personality :green_heart:  and fun to my writing, making it more engaging and enjoyable for my readers (and:point_right: myself!).
+Emojis add a touch of personality:green_heart:and fun to my writing, making it more engaging and enjoyable for my readers (and:point_right:myself!).

 ### 13. Footnotes